VIDEO: IHIT investigating the suspicious death of four-month-old girl in Maple Ridge - Maple Ridge News

-The Integrated Homicide Investigation Team is investigating the suspicious and sudden death of a four-month-old girl in Maple Ridge.
+The RCMP Integrated Homicide Investigation Team is investigating the suspicious and sudden death of a four-month-old girl in Maple Ridge, but has no update yet.

+In regards to the death of an infant in Maple Ridge, there are no further updates at this time.— IHIT (@HomicideTeam) June 30, 2017

+“IHIT has taken conduct of an investigation into the death of an infant.
+There are no further updates at this time and no media availability,” IHIT said Thursday.

-The team was at the house, located close to 116th Avenue and 236th Street, on Thursday.
+The team was at a house located close to 116th Avenue and 236th Street on Thursday.

 #IHIT on scene at home in #MapleRidge for death of 4-month-old @MapleRidgeNews pic.twitter.com/UQi98j6LwP— Colleen Flanagan (@ColleenFlanagan) June 29, 2017

 “At approximately 2 p.m.
-Wednesday, June 28th, Ridge Meadows RCMP were notified that a four-month-old female was brought to hospital the night before,” said a police spokesperspon.
+Wednesday, June 28, Ridge Meadows RCMP were notified that a four-month-old female was brought to hospital the night before,” said a police spokesperson.

-“Ridge Meadows RCMP serious crime investigators called in IHIT shortly after, and the infant passed away at the hospital just after 11 p.m.
-Wednesday night.”
+“Ridge Meadows RCMP serious crime investigators called in IHIT shortly after.
+The infant passed away at the hospital just after 11 p.m., Wednesday night.”

 No arrests have been made and the investigation is continuing.